albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 Allows matching networks of different topologies, and solves the problems that rises where same genes are in different positions or different genes that have the same position.

-This by marking the gene with an historical mark
+This by marking the gene with an historical mark.

 #### How does crossover work in NEAT?

+By looking at the historical marking and the input and output nodes.

 #### How does speciation work in NEAT and why is it used?

-NEATS divides the population into species, organism are grouped by similarity
+NEATS **divides** the **population** into **species**, organism are grouped by similarity

-Keeps incompatible networks apart, mating only happens within a specie
+**Keeps incompatible networks apart**, mating only happens within a specie

-Allows the optimization without having to compete with all the other networks
+Allows the **optimization without having to compete with all the other networks**

 Fitness sharing preserves diversity